jamietre/iter8/README.md

 Return a sequence containing all unique elements found in either sequence.

-If using an `on` clause to specify keys, for keys found in both seqeunces, the value from the original sequence will be returned in the resulting sequence.
+If using an `on` clause to specify keys, for keys found in both sequences, the value from the original sequence will be returned in the resulting sequence.

 ```Javascript
 let x = iter([1,2,3]]).union([2,3,4]).toArray()